perladvent/perldotcom/content/article/_pub_2005_01_06_bricolage_configuration.md

       "cpan-installation",
       "mod-perl-installation"
    ],
+   "thumbnail" : null,
+   "description" : " In my previous article, I provided a guided tour of the Bricolage installation process.
+If you followed along, you should now have a nice, functioning installation of Bricolage 1.8 all ready to go.
+But as Mr. Popeil used to...", "slug" : "/pub/2005/01/06/bricolage_configuration.html", "draft" : null,
-   "slug" : "/pub/2005/01/06/bricolage_configuration.html"
+   "authors" : [
+      "david-wheeler"
+   ]
 }

-In my previous article, I provided [a guided tour of the Bricolage installation process](/pub/a/2004/10/28/bricolage_installation.html "Installing Bricolage").
+In my previous article, I provided [a guided tour of the Bricolage installation process](/pub/2004/10/28/bricolage_installation.html "Installing Bricolage").
 If you followed along, you should now have a nice, functioning installation of Bricolage 1.8 all ready to go.
 But as [Mr. Popeil](http://www.com-www.com/weirdal/mrpopeil.html "Mr. Popeil") used to say, *"But wait, there's more!"*

 Like many other applications, Bricolage comes with a runtime configuration file.
 This file, named *bricolage.conf*, lives in the *conf* subdirectory of your Bricolage root.
 It contains a list of settings that tell Bricolage how to find things, how to connect to the database, which optional features to include, and other good stuff.
 This article provides a guided tour of all of the configuration settings in *bricolage.conf* to enable you to configure things exactly the way you need them, so that you can manage your sites more effectively with Bricolage.